tobixen/thrash-protect/README.md

 * Improved logging and error handling

-* More work is needed on getting "make rpm" and "make debian" to work.
+* More work is needed on getting "make rpm" and "make debian" to work

 * Package should include munin plugins